tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/define-api.rst

 A freely available dataset that is perfect for our purposes is the penguins dataset provided in the `vega-datasets repository`__.
 A copy of this JSON file is also available in the repo under the ``res`` folder.
+We will use this data to create a box and whiskers plot that shows the variety of Body Mass in grams across multiple penguin species.

-Given this, we will be developing some API ends that are required for our visualisation, and some others that are just for ease of use.
-The functionalites for ease of use will be denoted as such, and they won't have in-depth explanations (though, feel free to go through their code and understand why they do what they do).
+Given this, we will be developing some API ends that are required for our visualisation, and some others that are just for ease of working with Elasticsearch.

 .. _Penguins: https://github.com/vega/vega-datasets/blob/next/data/penguins.json